leonardofaria/leonardofaria.net/content/2020/11/24/my-experience-using-lighthouse-in-the-real-world.md

 Recently, [Google worked with Next.js](https://github.com/vercel/next.js/discussions/16832) to create an [Image component](https://nextjs.org/docs/basic-features/image-optimization) that delivers optimized images.
 The framework supports image conversion from via Imgix, Cloudinary, Akamai and as expected, Vercel.

-I predict that the conversion on demand, by using third-party services as the mentioned above or by using serveless solutions will become more and more popular.
+I predict that the conversion on demand, by using third-party services as mentioned above or by using serverless solutions will become more and more popular.
 Starting next year, Google [will include Web Vitals metrics](https://developers.google.com/search/blog/2020/11/timing-for-page-experience) in the page ranking algorithms.
 ### Old architectures didn't age well

 Old SPA architectures don't perform well these days and Lighthouse captures that.